Hawai‘i Community Genetics

 Certified Genetic Counselor

 Sansan completed her master’s in genetic counseling at Brandeis University in 2009.
-She is certified by the American Board of Genetic Counseling and is a member of the National Society of Genetic Counselors.
+She is certified by the American Board of Genetic Counseling.
 Sansan enjoys teaching and has worked with culturally diverse students and families.
 She has special interests in patient advocacy, community education and genetic testing technology.

 Certified Genetic Counselor